7thLucas/full-app-6a228-abdd0-4590/_doc/product-overview.md

 localStorage · in-engine cutscenes (opening + ending) · game-over flow.
 Esc menu tabs:
 Party, Inventory, Equipment, Skills, Quests, Settings, Save/Load, Return to Title.

+## Emotional north star & player experience
+The guiding feeling is **"lonely, hunted, but destined for something bigger."** Chronicles of the Eight Roads is a **premium, melancholic fantasy escape story** where every step feels dangerous, every light feels sacred, and every battle makes the player feel like Kael is slowly reclaiming his truth.
+The north star is not "make it look HD-2D" — it is this feeling; the HD-2D look is in service of it.

+For Kael's **first ten minutes** the player should feel they are not starting an adventure so much as running from a world that has already decided they are guilty.
+The atmosphere stays **cold, quiet, and dangerous — yet beautiful and expensive**: snow, candlelight, ruined chapel walls, distant mountains, and soft glowing magic that read as nostalgic, mysterious, and premium.

+The player should feel, in turn: **isolated** at first · **curious** about what really happened · **tense** because soldiers and monsters are near · **emotionally attached to Kael's innocence** · **powerful** once they understand Guard Shatter · **intrigued** by the black sun symbol at the end.

+**The emotional arc (the spine of Chapter 1):**
+1. Wake confused.
+2. Realize the world thinks you are a traitor.
+3. Step into a beautiful but hostile snowy world.
+4. Survive your first real fight.
+5. Discover the mystery is bigger than a murder.
+6. End on the feeling: **"I need to know what happens next."**

+**Combat must feel tactical but satisfying** — every weakness hit feels smart, and every Guard Shatter feels dramatic, like the player *outplayed* the enemy instead of just clicking attack.

 ## Look, feel & tone
 A **2.5D pixel-art diorama**: 2D pixel sprites in layered worlds with depth, atmospheric lighting, soft bloom, vignette, parallax, fog, warm lantern glow, and cinematic camera